eliheuer/hasubi-mono/README.md

 The proof files and QA tests are also available automatically via GitHub Actions - look at https://eliheuer.github.io/hasubi-mono.

-## Changelog

-When you update your font (new version or new release), please report all notable changes here, with a date.
-[Font Versioning](https://github.com/googlefonts/gf-docs/tree/main/Spec#font-versioning) is based on semver.
-Changelog example:

-**26 May 2021.
-Version 2.13**
-- MAJOR Font turned to a variable font.
-- SIGNIFICANT New Stylistic sets added.

 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.